bulldog2011/bigqueue/README.md

 bigqueue
 ========

-A big, fast and persistent queue implemented Java using memory mapped technology.
+A big, fast and persistent queue based on memory mapped file.

 ###Feature Highlights:
 1. **Fast**: close to the speed of direct memory access, both enqueue and dequeue are close to O(1) memory access.